genevera/Soundflower-2x4/ReadMe.md

 # WHAT IS THIS?

-Max OS X virtual audio driver Soundflower with 4 2-channel devices.
+Max OS X virtual audio driver Soundflower with four 2-channel devices.

 No modification or improvement except that.

-# INSTALL FROM RELEASED SOUNDFLOWER PACKAGE
+# INSTALL FROM RELEASED PACKAGE

 1. Go https://github.com/kawauso/Soundflower/releases/tag/2.0b2.0
 	and download DMG file.